-As a Medicare health plan, SCAN Inspired by women for women must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.
+As a Medicare health plan, SCAN Balance must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.

-SCAN Inspired by women for women will generally cover your medical care as long as:
+SCAN Balance will generally cover your medical care as long as:

 - The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this document). - The care you receive is considered medically necessary.
 Medically necessary means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.